rohan472000/GCP-ACE-certification/Sample_Questions/Sample.md

     container emitted a huge number of logs, which resulted in higher costs.
 You want to disable the logs quickly using the minimum number of steps.
 What should you do?

--  1.Go to the Logs ingestion window in Stackdriver Logging, and disable the log source for the GKE container resource. **_Most Voted_**
+-  1.Go to the Logs ingestion window in Stackdriver Logging, and disable the log source for the GKE container resource. **_Correct Option_**

 -  1.Go to the Logs ingestion window in Stackdriver Logging, and disable the log source for the GKE Cluster Operations resource.